Federal Crime of Medicaid Fraud – 18 U.S.C. § 1347

-Or, to obtain by means of false or fraudulent promises, pretenses, property owned or in the custody or control of a health care benefit program in connection with the delivery or payment for health care benefits, items or services, the person is looking at up to ten years and in some cases it could be up to twenty years in prison, depending on exactly what happens.
+Or, to obtain by means of false or fraudulent promises, pretenses, property owned or in the custody or control of a health care benefit program in connection with the delivery or payment for health care benefits, items, or services, the person is looking at up to ten years and in some cases it could be up to twenty years in prison, depending on exactly what happens.

 As far as when the feds are going to get involved, it's usually going to have to involve big numbers and sophisticated players — like if doctors get involved and are scamming the government out of money by way of some false scheme where they have fake patients or fake services,

-If the feds see a big scheme they're going to investigate it.
-They're going to wire-tap people.
+If the feds see a big scheme, they're going to investigate it.
+They're going to wiretap people.
 They're going to get co-operators.
 They're going to do anything they can in order to bring down anybody who is taking dollars away from the government.

 Various Types of Scams

 It's interesting how some of these schemes get brought to life.
 Sometimes a doctor will get busted.
 Sometimes a patient will get busted.
 Sometimes an attorney will get busted and those people want to help themselves.
-They don't want to be in trouble, so they'll cooperate with the government and let the government know what the government wants to know in order to get out themselves of going to a lengthy prison sentence.
+They don't want to be in trouble, so they'll cooperate with the government and let the government know what the government wants to know in order to get out of going to a lengthy prison sentence.

-So, the government will have people who are cooperating on the inside — employees, attorneys, doctors — so, if you're caught up in one of these health care fraud or Medicaid fraud schemes at the federal level, you better get to an attorney as fast as possible so you can start making the right moves in order to help yourself.
+So, the government will have people who are cooperating on the inside — employees, attorneys, doctors — so, if you're caught up in one of these healthcare fraud or Medicaid fraud schemes at the federal level, you better get to an attorney as fast as possible so you can start making the right moves in order to help yourself.

-Seeking Best Possible Outcome
+Seeking the Best Possible Outcome

 Maybe someone has mischaracterized exactly what you did.
-If that's the case, then what we need to do is sit down so I can start to turn the tide in your favor as it relates to this Medicaid fraud case, put you in the best position and gets you out of the federal system as fast as possible, try to get some of this exposure away from you where you're looking at prison time and get your case resolved as fast as possible.
+If that's the case, then what we need to do is sit down so I can start to turn the tide in your favor as it relates to this Medicaid fraud case, put you in the best position, and get you out of the federal system as fast as possible, try to get some of this exposure away from you where you're looking at prison time and get your case resolved as fast as possible.